 A financial advisor can help you put together a plan for how to strategically invest your inheritance.
 When you meet with an advisor, have an idea of how you want to use the money and any timelines involved so they can best guide you.

-As the financial advisor through CUSO Financial Services, L.P.* (CFS) at 1st United Credit Union, Rahil Machiwalla can help you develop a strategy for spending or investing your inheritance that meets your needs.
+As the financial advisor through Osaic Institutions, Inc. at 1st United Credit Union, Rahil Machiwalla can help you develop a strategy for spending or investing your inheritance that meets your needs.
 He’s available to talk by phone or meet you at any 1st United branch.
 Schedule your appointment today.